Non-Markovian Quantum Process Tomography: Conditional Markov Order

-Even in the classical case, the price of characterising the joint statistics of a stochastic process in full generality is exponentially high.
-Often, however, this is unnecessary in practice as physical processes are sparse.
-The \emph{necessary} complexity of a process characterisation only grows modestly with the size of its memory if, after a certain amount of time, the history and the future are independent from one another.
-In such cases, the joint statistics are no longer required between those points in time.
-This motivates the idea of Markov order~\cite{Rosvall2014, pollock-tomographic-equations}: the number of previous time steps in the process which are relevant to the present.
-We now apply this idea to MLE-PTT, and derive a resource-efficient way to characterise even processes with very large numbers of steps.
-To implement this, we build upon the ideas established in Ref.~\cite{taranto1} and subsequently realised in Ref.~\cite{PhysRevLett.126.230401}.
 A summary of our approach is to divide a $k-$step process up into a number of smaller, overlapping process tensors.
 These smaller process tensors are designed to account for a truncated number of past-time correlations.
 We then use MLE estimation to fit each of the memory process tensors according to a Markov order model chosen by the experimenter.
 The finite Markov order process tensor fitting, adaptive memory blocking, and action across sequences that we introduce here are all novel features of quantum Markov order, and offers a method by which non-Markovian behaviour on NISQ devices can be feasibly characterised and controlled.
+We note in passing that without MLE-PTT a Markov order integration would not be possible when working with restricted process tensors.
+This is because in this regime the partial traces of the process tensor are not well-defined, which makes it difficult to split the process into parts.